mavryk-network/flexmasa/README.md

 ```

 The implementation for these scripts is `src/scripts/tutorial-box.sh`, they are
-just calls to `flextesa mini-net` (see its general
+just calls to `flexmasa mini-net` (see its general
 [documentation](./src/doc/mini-net.md)).

 The scripts run sandboxes with archive nodes for which the RPC port is `20 000`.